-^{}Geometric average
+\Geometric average

-Rolling periods of time for all asset classes in combination we used to appropriately reflect correlation between asset classes.
+Rolling periods of time for all asset classes in combination were used to appropriately reflect correlation between asset classes.
 This means that the average returns for any asset class do not necessarily reflect the averages over time individually, but reflect the return for the asset class for the portfolio average.
 Additionally, the historic 20 year real rates of return for each asset class along with the assumed long-term inflation assumption was used to set the discount rate.
 The investment return was offset by assumed investment expenses of 25 basis points.
-It was further assumed that contributions to the plan would be sufficient to fully fund the obligation over a period not to exceed 30 years
+It was further assumed that contributions to the plan would be sufficient to fully fund the obligation within a period of 30 years

-Money-weighted rate of return on OPEB retiree benefit plan investments for the year ending June 30, 2017 was 6.5%.
+Money-weighted rate of return on OPEB retiree benefit plan investments was 6.5% and 6.5% for the year ending June 30, 2018 and 2017, respectively.